hiro-iseri/atestcov/manual/user_guide.md

 ## Overview

-atestcov is software testing tool to mesure n-wise coverage. atestcov supports for pairwise testing, orthogonal array testing, and n-wise testing.
+ATestCov is the software testing tool to mesure n-wise coverage.
+ATestCov supports for pairwise testing, orthogonal array testing, and n-wise testing.

 ## Download